top of page

 1292

-While traveling home from Beijing to Italy, Venetian merchant Marco Polo discovers a spirit indigenous to Samara in Indonesia called “arrack,” which is made with sugar palm juice.
+While traveling home from Beijing to Italy, Venetian merchant Marco Polo discovers a spirit indigenous to Samara in Indonesia called “arrack,” made with sugar palm juice.
 He records the spirit in the second volume of The Travels of Marco Polo (II Milione in Italian).

 1297